Using Guardrails to Detect Violations and Risk

 Select the associated folder to view the specific guardrail rules that comprise each category of guardrails.
 For more information, see Using Guardrails.

-Cross Account Access — These guardrails are designed to detect access across accounts or subscriptions, which may indicate illegitimate access to cloud resources.
+Cross Source Access — These guardrails are designed to detect access across sources or subscriptions, which may indicate illegitimate access to cloud resources.

 Data Access — These guardrails are designed to detect accidental or malicious exposure of data in workloads running on a cloud platform.